mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

      - `source venv/bin/activate`
 4. Install dependencies (if not already): `pip install -r requirements.txt`
 5. Prepare the shared images directory:
-   Ensure images are in `../image_annotation/images/` (relative to `bounding_box_annotation/`).
+   - Ensure images are in `../image_annotation/images/` (relative to `bounding_box_annotation/`).
      - If images already exist: Use those from a prior image_annotation setup.
      - If adding new images: Copy your images (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs") $
        - `mkdir -p ../image_annotation/images/` # Create the directory if it doesn't exist
        - `cp /path/to/your/images/*.jpg ../image_annotation/images/`
          - Replace /path/to/your/images/ with the actual path to your images (e.g., ~/Downloads/images/).
          - See "Option 1" for tips on finding your image path.
-6. Verify Your Location:
+-**Note**:
-   Ensure you’re in bounding_box_annotation/ (e.g., ~/Documents/AnnotationProject/bounding_box_annotation/).
+ - You should now be in the bounding_box_annotation/ directory (e.g., ~/Documents/AnnotationProject/bounding_box_annotation/).
+Proceed to the "Run the Tool" section below.
 If not, return to it: `cd bounding_box_annotation/`.

 ### Run the Tool (Both Options):
 1. `python setup_db.py` to initialize the database.